lloydsargent/MarkdownMacros/README.md

     (Cute Baby Squirrel)[assets/cutebabysquirrel.png] {.small}

 Okay, cool!
 But, what if you wanted to add the ability to tap on it and zoom the image?
-That requires an `onmousedown` and you just will no way to implement that without getting seriously ugly.
+That requires an `onmousedown` and you find that there is just no way to implement that without getting seriously ugly.
+It either requires putting in HTML or Javascript (this is the hacky way to do it).

 That's where macros come in.
 Let us assume I rewrite this as follows: